Things To Do In Brooklyn, Wisconsin

 Yellow Dog Flowers and Produce

 For sale: Discover fresh produce and our homemade canned goods throughout the season.
-It’s self-serve and open during daylight hours from May through December.
+It’s self-serve on their beautiful farm in an equally lovely barn and open during daylight hours from May through December.
 We accept cash, check or Venmo.

 https://www.yellowdogproduce.com/